 The problem was finding a way to get over there…

+But that was okay.
 The views off East Osceola are incredible, and even though I didn’t make it over to the main Osceola peak on this attempt, subsequent climbs solidified the Osceolas as two of my favorite 4000-footers—Osceola “proper” edging out East Osceola by a good bit.
-Interestingly, I never heard much about the Osceolas before climbing them, either online or in conversations about the 4000-footers.
-When people are asked about their favorites, I usually hear about the Presidentials, Moosilauke, the Bonds, Lafayette, Lincoln, and, on rarer occasions, Carrigain.
-In fact, now that I think about it, I don’t believe I’ve ever heard anyone list the Osceolas among their favorites—but they should be on any mountain climber’s list, whether they’re working through the 4000-footers or not.
-They ascend relatively quickly and require less mileage to get to views that, in my opinion, are comparable to the Bonds in some respects.
+Interestingly, I had never heard much about the Osceolas before climbing them, either online or in conversations about the 4000-footers.
+When people talk about their favorites, I usually hear about the Presidentials, Moosilauke, the Bonds, Lafayette, Lincoln, and, on rarer occasions, Carrigain.
+In fact, now that I think about it, I don’t believe I’ve ever heard anyone list the Osceolas among their favorites—but people should get to know them, whether they’re working through the 4000-footers or not.
+They ascend relatively quickly and require less mileage to get views that, in my opinion, are comparable to the Bonds in some respects.

 It was great to have my second peak under my belt, but my adventure wasn’t going at all like I originally envisioned.
 It wasn’t like I was an unexperienced climber either.
 I spent most of my life in the mountains, exploring regions of New England, Colorado, Utah, and many other areas out west.
 I guess I’m really out of practice.
 It was time to recalibrate.
 I also needed to learn more about winter hiking.